[Koha] Arrangement schemes fairness and utility

 historical.
 The current arrangement on Koha.org is not historical.

-Alphabetical arrangement is not a rational organisational scheme because
+The alphabet is not a rational organisational scheme because it is

-it is strictly arbitrary by the happenstance of the placement of letters.
+strictly arbitrary by the happenstance of the placement of letters.
+It

 possibility of seeming fair by being impartial but fairness is not a